YOUR AD HERE »

 Garfield County approves second straight building permit fee increase

-Garfield County commissioners on Monday unanimously approved a second annual increase in county building permit fees, raising the cost of a permit for the construction of a single family home by almost 67%.
+Garfield County commissioners on Monday unanimously approved a second increase in county building permit fees, raising fees for a 3,000 square foot single-family residence by almost $1,876.

 “The issue with today’s fee structure is that it puts a burden on the broader taxpayer/general fund to cover the difference between the incoming fees and the actual operating costs of the building department,” a memorandum from Chief Building Official John Plano to county commissioners states.